-Once you know you are eligible for VA Disability Compensation, the question then becomes are you entitled to it by law.
+Once you know you are eligible for Veterans Disability Compensation, the question then becomes are you entitled to it by law.
 This is where to post those questions. it's OK, if you are feeling confused this is not at all unusual it can be a very confusing system.
 If you were injured in service and have a question about whether you are entitled to file a claim, post it here.

 Law 38C.F.R.3.4 (a) Disability compensation.
 (1) Basic entitlement for a veteran exists if the veteran is disabled as the result of a personal injury or